LANGUAGE IMMERSION THAT WORKS

 Typical Housing Dynamics

-Students are very well supported in all housing options and are provided with: meals, a clean living and study space, laundry service or facilities, linens and towels.
+Students are well supported in all housing options and are provided with: meals, a living and study space, laundry service or facilities, linens and towels.
 It is fundamental that students have an open mind to trying new foods and living in an environment different than “home” to benefit from this transformative experience!

-Although SPI homestays come in all shapes and sizes, the majority are older couples or singles in their 50s – 60s who have extra room in their home and are eager to host students.
+Although SPI homestays come in all shapes and sizes, the majority are older couples or single/widowed women in their 50s – 60s who have extra room in their home and are eager to host students.
 We have found this dynamic provides the best support, the most interaction, and the most culturally rich experience.
 Some homestays do have children, but students should keep in mind that homestays with children are busier and often offer less interaction — much like a busy American family.

-STUDENT RESIDENCE (CHINA)
+RESIDENCE EXPECTATIONS (CHINA)

 INSPIRING TRAVEL EXCURSIONS & ACTIVITIES